God really loves Arabs!

 After Sarah’s death Abraham took another wife (or concubine) named Keturah (Genesis 25:1-3).
 Abraham had six other sons through Keturah after the birth of Isaac (Zimran and Jokshan and Medan and Midian and Ishbak and Shuah).
 All of Keturah’s sons eventually became the heads of Arab tribes.
 Later Moses married Zipporah the daughter of Jethro the priest of Midian, (Exodus 2:16-22).
 Jethro recognized the true God and even gave Moses good advice which apparently pleased the Lord (Exodus 18).
 Certainly the Midianites had some revelation of God through their father Abraham.
 Some members of the tribe also strongly opposed Israel.

-Hope of Salvation for Arabs
+Jesus for Arabs

 We also find encouragement to believe God for the salvation of a multitude of Arabs from the story of Pentecost.
-On the day of Pentecost some of those who were filled with the Spirit spoke of the mighty deeds of God in Arabic (see Acts 2:11).
+On the day of Pentecost some of those who were filled with the Spirit of God spoke of the mighty deeds of God in Arabic (see Acts 2:11).
 The praises of God were proclaimed in Arabic before they were ever proclaimed in English, French, German or Spanish!
 Arabs can also be blessed with Abraham through Christ.
-Pray along these lines today and ask for revelation of the love God has for the Arab peoples.
+Pray along these lines today and ask for revelation of the love God has for Arab peoples.

 Recommended reading: “Understanding the Arab World” by Louis Bahjat Hamada